 You should always seek medical attention as soon as possible following an accident.
 Even if you have sustained relatively minor injuries you should nevertheless attend your G.P. or local hospital for a medical assessment.
 It will be necessary in due course to take up a medical report from your attending doctor to support any claim for compensation.
 It is important that when you first attend for treatment or an assessment you fully explain the circumstances of your accident including the date, time, location, etc., the nature of your injuries and also any history of injuries in the past.

-To proceed with a claim through the Injuries Board it will be necessary to complete and lodge the Injuries Board claim form (Form A) enclosing a copy of a medical report along with the appropriate application fee.
+To proceed with a claim through the Personal Injuries Assessment Board it will be necessary to complete and lodge a claim form (Form A) enclosing a copy of a medical report along with the appropriate application fee.
 Legal advice should always be sought before completing and submitting Form A as the details set out in the claim form may later be relied upon in evidence.
-In assessing the claim the Injuries Board will look at consequential losses, such as any loss of earnings arising from the accident and out of pocket expenses such as medical reports and treatment fees, etc., along with assessing damages for pain and suffering.
+In assessing the claim PIAB will look at consequential losses, such as any loss of earnings arising from the accident and out of pocket expenses such as medical reports and treatment fees, etc., along with assessing damages for pain and suffering.
 The process generally takes between 9 and 12 months.
-For more information see: The Injuries Board.

 Valuing Your Claim